 - A dwelling that is decent, safe, and sanitary;

-- Repairs of conditions that threaten the health or safety of an ordinary tenant;
+- Repairs of conditions that threaten the health or safety of a tenant;

-- A device in good working condition to supply hot water of a minimum temperature of 120° Fahrenheit;
+- Hot water at a minimum temperature of 110° Fahrenheit;

 - Smoke detectors; and